Dual Boot Kali with Windows installation requirements:

 Kali Linux Installation Procedure:

 - At reboot, you should be greeted with the Kali Boot screen.
 Choose either Graphical or Text-Mode install.
-In this example, we chose a GUI install:
+In this example, we chose a GUI install:- Select language and your country location then configure your keyboard with the appropriate keymap

 - The installer will copy the image to your hard disk, probe your network interfaces, and then prompt you to enter a hostname for your system.
 In the example below, we’ve entered “kali” as our hostname.